Home Alone (franchise): Video games

-Home Alone was released in 1991 on the Super Nintendo Entertainment System, Sega Master System, Sega Genesis, Sega Game Gear, Amiga, MS-DOS, Nintendo Entertainment System, and Game Boy.
-The purpose of the game is to escape the Wet Bandits while bringing all the McCallister's fortunes from the house down to the safe room in the basement.
+Home Alone was released in 1991 on the Nintendo Entertainment System, Super NES, Master System, Genesis, Game Gear, Amiga, MS-DOS, and Game Boy.
+The objective is to escape the Wet Bandits while bringing all the McCallister's fortunes from the house down to the safe room in the basement.
 Once all items have been sent down the chute to the basement Kevin must make it past rats, bats, and ghosts he encounters in the basement, then fight the spider king so he can make it to the safe room to lock away all his families riches.

-Home Alone 2: Lost in New York was released on the Super NES, NES, and Game Boy in 1992, and the PC, Sega Genesis, and NES in 1993.
+Home Alone 2: Lost in New York was released on the Super NES, NES, and Game Boy in 1992, and the MS-DOS, Sega Genesis, and NES in 1993.
 Though it is based on the film in terms of plot and additional dialogue, the game was different from the film.
 The NES port uses sound effects from the early 1990s Simpsons games; Bart vs. the Space Mutants for example.
 The Super NES version, while boasting a soundtrack with the Super NES traditionally realistic sounding instrument synth, suffered due to slightly post-8-bit graphics and sound effects, as well as a disjointed feel of incontinuity between stages.
 The game got negative reception from Electronic Gaming Monthly.

 Home Alone is an action game based on the first film and released in Europe only.
 The game was published by Blast!
 Entertainment Limited and released for the PlayStation 2 on December 1, 2006.
 The game features 10 levels, each taking place inside a house.
 The player chooses from one of four playable characters: Carl, Carly, Kelly or Kevin.
 The player's goal is to use objects to defeat burglars attempting to break into the house.
 The game includes a two-player option.